-The sample is sent to a lab, where it is placed in a special dish (culture media) and checked daily to see if any bacteria, fungus, or virus grows.
+The sample is sent to a lab.
+There, it is placed in a special dish (culture) and watched for the growth of bacteria, fungi, or viruses.

-Other tests may be done to determine what medication can best treat the organism.
+Other tests may be done to determine what medicine can best treat the organism.

-Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease, or if an ongoing infection does not respond to treatment.
+Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease.
+You may also have the test if an ongoing infection does not get better with treatment.

-A normal result means that no microorganisms were seen on the laboratory dish.
+A normal result means that no germs grew in the laboratory dish.

-Abnormal results are a sign of an infection of the esophagus.
-The infection may be due to bacteria, virus, or fungus.
+An abnormal result means germs grew in the laboratory dish.
+This is a sign of an infection of the esophagus, which may be due to bacteria, a virus, or a fungus.